 New students who meet two of the following conditions will be required to attend at least 5 workshops, participate in tutorings and will be limited to taking 13 credit hours.

 - High school or college (for transfers)—GPA of less than 2.50.

 Why are some returning students required to participate in academic workshops and tutoring?

 If a student's institutional/cumulative GPA falls below 1.670 during the first 59 earned hours or 2.000 once 60 hours are earned, he/she will be placed on Academic Warning.
 While on Academic Warning, the student will be required to participate in College: How To workshops and tutoring and will be limited to taking 13 credit hours.

 Are the College: How To workshops like a regular college course?

 No. You get to choose the workshops that you would like to attend.
 Remember that if your academic status requires your participation, you need to attend at least 5 of them.
 Attendance records will be kept because your academic status depends on your participation in the workshops.
-At the end of the semester, the Academic Dean’s office and the Registrar’s office will be notified of any students who do not meet the workshop attendance requirement.
+At the end of the semester, the Academic Dean’s Office and the Registrar’s Office will be notified of any students who do not meet the workshop attendance requirement.

 I've already taken Study Skills a couple semesters ago, but I'm on Academic Warning status again.
 What do I do now?

 You will be required to participate in weekly tutoring; we call this a tutoring-only requirement.
-You'll be required to meet with the Director of the Learning Center at the beginning of the semester, when you'll discuss your academic goals, set up a weekly tutoring time with a peer tutor and sign a contract outlining the conditions of your enrollment status.
+You'll be required to meet with the Director of the Academic Resource Commons at the beginning of the semester, when you'll discuss your academic goals, set up a weekly tutoring time with a peer tutor and sign a contract outlining the conditions of your enrollment status.
 If the conditions of the contract aren't met during your Academic Warning status/tutoring-only semester, you'll be placed on Academic Suspension the following semester.